Modeling symbiosis by interactions through species carrying capacities: General model of symbiosis

 Let us consider several species, or system parts, quantified by their population number $N_i$, with the index $i$ enumerating the species.
 For instance, in biology, $N_i$ can be the number of individuals of the $i$-th species or, in finance, this can be the amount of money or, in economics, this could be the quantity of some goods.
-We start with the logistic-type equations \be \frac{dN_i}{dt} = \gm_i N_i \; - \; \frac{C_i N_i^2}{K_i} \; , \ee for the variables $N_i = N_i(t)$ as functions of time $t \geq 0$.
+To study the mutual influence of varying carrying capacities, we start with the logistic-type equations \be \frac{dN_i}{dt} = \gm_i N_i \; - \; \frac{C_i N_i^2}{K_i} \; , \ee for the variables $N_i = N_i(t)$ as functions of time $t \geq 0$.
 Here $\gamma_i$ is the birth rate of the biological species $i$ or the growth rate in economic systems.
 The coefficient $C_i$ characterizes the intensity of mutual competition between the agents of the $i$-th species.
-We will thus consider only the case where \be \gm_i > 0 \; , \qquad C_i > 0 \; . \ee The principal difference from the standard logistic equation is that the carrying capacity is here considered to be a function \be K_i = A_i + B_i S_i ( \{ N_i \} ) \ee of the quantities $N_i$, in order to account for the co-existing symbiotic species.
+We will thus consider only the case where \be \gm_i > 0 \; , \qquad C_i > 0 \; . \ee The principal difference from the standard logistic equation is that the carrying capacity is here considered to be a function \be K_i = A_i + B_i S_i ( \{ N_1,N_2,\ldots \} ) \ee of the quantities $N_i$, in order to account for the co-existing symbiotic species.
 The first term $A_i$ is the carrying capacity of the given surrounding livelihood.
 The second term characterizes the carrying capacity produced by other species.
 We thus capture the typical feature of symbiotic relations via the mutual influence of each species on the carrying capacities of others.
 The {\it symbiotic coefficient} $B_i$ defines the intensity of producing, or destroying, the carrying capacity in the process of symbiotic relations.
 We refer to $B_i$ as the {\it production coefficient}, when $B_i$ is positive, or as the {\it destruction coefficient}, when $B_i$ is negative.
-Thence, we shall consider that \be A_i > 0 \; , \qquad B_i \in (-\infty, \infty) \; . \ee Since the nature of the mutual interactions is characterized by the sign of the symbiotic coefficient $B_i$, the {\it symbiosis function} \be S_i(\{ N_i \} ) \geq 0 \; , \ee describing the type of symbiotic relations, can be taken non-negative.
-The mathematical structure of Eq. (\ref{1}) with (\ref{3}), describing symbiosis, is principally different from equations of the Lotka-Volterra type and cannot be reduced to the latter.
+Thence, we shall consider that \be A_i > 0 \; , \qquad B_i \in (-\infty, \infty) \; . \ee Since the nature of the mutual interactions is characterized by the sign of the symbiotic coefficient $B_i$, the {\it symbiosis function} \be S_i(\{ N_1,N_2,\ldots \} ) \geq 0 \; , \ee describing the type of symbiotic relations, can be taken non-negative.